 - Risk of kidnapping, rape, torture or murder

-A few people attempt it every year.
-I don’t know how many succeed … but for us there are enough documented cases of people disappearing permanently to discourage any notions of our trying it ourselves.
+A few optimistic people brave the risks and attempt it every year.
+I don’t know how many succeed … but we think that there are enough documented cases of people disappearing permanently to discourage any notions of our trying it ourselves.